 Please don’t get me wrong.
 A lie is a choice.
 I am not excusing dishonesty.
-However, knowing the cause or reasons behind why someone chooses to lie can help dispel some of the inaccurate thoughts that keep a hurt spouse from healing.
+However, knowing the causes or reasons behind why someone chooses to lie can help dispel some of the inaccurate thoughts that keep a hurt spouse from healing.
 We can assume why someone lies, but we don’t always know the truth until we take the time to explore the reasons.
 The thoughts and feelings we have when we are hurt seem to prove our assumptions, but that is not usually the case.

-I have seen many people who have told a lie to their spouse who truly loves and cares for their spouse, they just have reasons why they believe their choice would give them a better outcome.
+I have seen many people who have told a lie to their spouses who truly love and care for their spouses.
+Unfortunately, they just have reasons why they believe their choice would give them a better outcome.
 It is important to explore the causes behind the choice of dishonesty so that you understand the behavior and to dispel inaccurate assumptions that are delaying forgiveness and the rebuilding of trust.
 You can find out more about the reasons people lie HERE.
 You can also get my workbook WHY I LIE to help you find out more about your reason for the choices you made to lie.

 Stop All Negative Behavior

 Continuing to act out in negative behavior does not help.
-I know that seems obvious, but what I tend to see is a dishonest spouse will tend to keep doing the same behavior, even after apologizing for the original lie.
+I know that seems obvious, but I tend to see dishonest spouses continue doing the same behavior, even after apologizing for the original lie.
 The reason behind continuing to lie is most likely to try to keep from making things worse or getting a negative reaction.
 HEAR ME PLEASE!!
 THAT NEVER WORKS!!